san4b0t/tp/docs/DeveloperGuide.md

    1. Test case: Tag an application that already has 3 tags<br>
       Expected: No tag added.
 Error message about maximum tags shown.

+### Finding job applications

+1. Finding applications by keyword

+   1. Prerequisites: At least a few applications in the list with different company names and roles.

+   1. Test case: `find Google`<br>
+      Expected: All applications with "Google" in either company name or role shown.
+Highlighting cleared.
+Success message with number of applications found.

+   1. Test case: `find Software Engineer`<br>
+      Expected: All applications containing both "Software" and "Engineer" in company name or role shown.

+   1. Test case: `find XYZ123NonExistent`<br>
+      Expected: Empty list shown.
+Message indicates 0 applications found.

+   1. Test case: `find` (without keywords)<br>
+      Expected: Error message about invalid command format.
+List remains unchanged.

+### Untagging a job application

+1. Removing tags from a job application

+   1. Prerequisites: At least one application in the list with one or more tags.

+   1. Test case: `untag 1 t/urgent`<br>
+      Expected: Tag "urgent" removed from first application if it exists.
+Card is highlighted.
+Success message shown.

+   1. Test case: `untag 1 t/priority t/remote`<br>
+      Expected: Both tags removed if they exist.
+Card is highlighted.

+   1. Test case: `untag 1 t/nonexistent`<br>
+      Expected: No tag removed.
+Error message indicating the tag doesn't exist on this application.

+   1. Test case: Untag an application with no tags<br>
+      Expected: Error message indicating no tags to remove.

+   1. Test case: `untag 0 t/urgent`<br>
+      Expected: Error message about invalid index shown.

+### Listing all applications

+1. Viewing all job applications after filtering/finding

+   1. Prerequisites: Filter or find applications to show a subset.

+   1. Test case: `list`<br>
+      Expected: All applications shown again.
+Highlighting cleared.
+Success message indicates total number of applications.

+   1. Test case: Execute `list` when all applications already shown<br>
+      Expected: No change.
+Success message still shown.

 ### Filtering and Sorting

 1. Filtering applications